SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "- Assignment operator used: =
 "- Note that the operators for downcasts can also be used explicitly here, but it is usually not needed.
 "- In this example, elementary data types are covered.
 An upcast works ...
-"  - if the data types have identical type properties (i.e. the built-in type match as well as length and decimal places).
+"  - if the data types have identical type properties (i.e. the built-in types match as well as length and decimal places).
 "  - the static type of the source variable is completely typed, and the static type of the target variable is generic.

 "The following upcasts work.
-Both are of type i or string. dref_1_i = dref_6_i.
+Both point to data objects of type i or string. dref_1_i = dref_6_i.
 "The source on the right side is completely typed (type i), "the target on the left side is a generic type (type data).